Detailed content of our market study

 1.1 Definition and scope of the study

 Born in Malaysia at the end of the 50s, the Islamic finance sector is expanding rapidly in the Muslim countries of the Middle East and South-East Asia.
 In the wake of the 2008 crisis, banks' and organizations' interest in new financing methods led to a rebound in the sector's growth worldwide(10 - 12% annual growth from 2010).
-Today, market growth is even more sustained(17% growth by 2021), and the number of players is increasing.
+Today, the global market is expected to grow by 4%(2023), and the number of players is increasing all the time.

 Despite a solid foothold in Europe, mainly in the UK, Luxembourg and Germany, Islamic finance is struggling to find its place in the French market.
 Yet France is the European country with the largest Muslim population (8.8% of the French population) , and fintechs are multiplying to offer customers halal products.
 The relaxation of the legal framework in the wake of the crisis, encouraged by some of the country's political figures, has given this segment of the finance industry its first wind.
 But fear of Islam remains the main obstacle to the development of Islamic finance and savings.